-“Family” by definition means people who are related to you by blood or through marriage.
+“Family” is typically defined as people who are related to you by blood or marriage.
 It includes your spouse, kids, parents, siblings, sister-in-law, etc.

-My definition for “family” goes beyond tradition and includes others.
+But my definition of “family” goes beyond tradition and includes others.

 My definition includes dear friends who I trust and enjoy being around.
-They’re friends who have celebrated my successes and also have supported me through difficult times.
+They’re friends who have celebrated my successes and supported me through difficult times.

-My definition also includes my pet who recently passed away.
-He was a huge part of my life.
-I spent more time with him than I do with my significant other (mainly because every day was “bring your dog to work” day for me).
+My definition also includes my pet, a huge part of my life.
+I spend more time with my pet than I do with my spouse (mainly because every day is “bring your dog to work” day for me).

 I reserve the term “family” for those who are there and make an effort to stay in touch with me.
 These individuals are important to me.
 They understand relationships go both ways.

-For me, I don’t see “family” as a classification but more of a term of endearment.
+For me, I don’t see “family” as a classification but more as a term of endearment.

 ABOUT THE AUTHOR: